jdauphant/awesome-playframework/README.md

 # awesome-playframework
-A collaborative curated list of awesome Play Framework 2.X resources All projects here should support Play 2.6 at min (expect the last section), don't hesitate to report new projects or errors.
+A collaborative curated list of awesome Play Framework 2.X resources.
+- All projects here should support Play 2.6 at mininum (expect for the last section).
+- Don't hesitate to report new projects or errors in PR.

 ---
 ## Libraries